 Effective allyship — and this is not just true for white people, but for cis people who want to be good allies to trans folks, and for able bodied people who want to be good allies to disabled people — is rooted in the needs of those most affected.
 Accountability and partnership is built into good allyship work — ensuring the action you are taking has not only been vetted by the community you are serving, but that it also works in concert with the work they are already doing.

-A few examples of good white allyship are pushing your PTA to require anti-racism and anti-oppression training for all parents in a school system, a direct white outreach campaign to support bailing Black mothers out of jail, creation of a list of Black women to hire for everything from resume help to graphic design.
-All these examples are rooted in two things: 1) they are actions white people are able to take without Black labour and 2) they have direct benefit to Black people.
+A few examples of good white allyship are pushing your PTA to require anti-racism and anti-oppression training for all parents in a school system, a direct white outreach campaign to support bailing black mothers out of jail, creation of a list of black women to hire for everything from resume help to graphic design.
+All these examples are rooted in two things: 1) they are actions white people are able to take without black labor and 2) they have direct benefit to black people.
 Effective, accountable action is the goal.

-White people should leverage the privileges they have at all times, specifically financial ones towards those doing direct on the ground organizing work.
+White people should leverage the privileges they have at all times, specifically financial ones towards those doing direct on the ground organising work.
 They need to consistently ask themselves how they can remove as many barriers for support as possible.
-When in doubt, give your money to Black women, especially Black trans women.
+When in doubt, give your money to black women, especially black trans women.
 It’s the very least you can do, and still be incredibly effective in taking that action.

 White people will fail in their attempts to be good allies, and they need to prepare for this in advance.
 This is critical to their path of becoming an anti-racist person.
 Black people are not expecting perfection from white people.
 We know it is not a question of if they will mess up but when they will mess up.
 What I have been saying over and over is, when white people mess up, what will they do then?
 Will they retreat?
 Will they give up?
 Will they lash out?
 Will they push blame onto others?
 Or will they use this as an opportunity to learn what not to do and commit to doing better?